“Galactic citizenship is a noble ambition, but interdimensional citizenship is as close at hand.”

 Alexander Shulgin, author of the magnum opus tomes PIHKAL and TIHKAL, (Phenethylamines I Have Known and Loved, & Tryptamines I Have Known and Loved, respectively) conducted some of the most complete and thorough psychedelic research to date, earning Shulgin the moniker “godfather of psychedelics”.
 He spent decades in drug development, synthesis, self testing, and recording on hundreds of compounds he created, methodically researching and cataloging the subjective effects of these compounds with his wife Ann shulgin.
 So the AIs were put to the “Shulgin” test, and like Deep Blue with chess, and Watson with Jeopardy, these programs outpaced human efforts by orders of magnitude.
 They were able to “rediscover” many of Shulgin’s compounds, recreating his work not in decades, but in mere weeks.

 Currently, psychedelic research straddles a delicate balance between therapeutic endpoints and subjective experience.
 Pharmaceutical companies are focusing on molecular therapies, which show tremendous potential treating depression, addiction, and cognitive behavioral issues like PTSD, eating disorders, and end of life anxiety.
 Molecular actions are easier to test and explain, and in this context, hallucinations are often viewed as an unnecessary hurdle; a bug and not a feature.
-So pharma companies are looking to remove the “trip”, by engineering the subjective experience out, for more manageable and consistent therapies, with no bizarre mystical encounters to explain away.
+Pharma companies are now looking to remove the “trip”, by engineering the subjective experience out, for more manageable and consistent therapies, with no peculiar mystical encounters to explain away.

-But we see another approach.
-We think the Marsh Chapel Experiment, single dose cures in a variety of disorders, and semi permanent personality changes, all hint that the molecular effects might only be the tip of the psychedelic iceberg.
+We believe that there is a different approach to consider.
+We think the Marsh Chapel Experiment, single dose cures in a variety of disorders, and semi permanent personality changes, all hint that the molecular effects might only be the tip of the iceberg.
 These compounds appear to catalyze a subjective experience that, when adequately achieved, allow profound psychological changes.
-Removing the subjective experience might be throwing the baby out to keep the bathwater.
+To disregard these experiences would be to overlook their potential for transformative change.